What Does it Mean to Study Biology?

 For many students, the thought of pursuing a college major in biology brings back bad memories of dissecting frogs in high school.
-Though a biology degree prepares students for the study of living organisms -- frogs included -- the field provides a wide variety of options for graduates.
+Though a biology degree does involve the study of living organisms -- frogs included -- there is so much more to this field than just formaldehyde and frog's legs.
 Thanks to technological advances, many biology degrees are even available online, complete with virtual simulations of laboratory tasks.

 - Endocrinology (the study of diseases and disorders)